 In screenshots seen by MS News, Grab’s support team allegedly stated that they were “unable to proceed with the claim without a valid receipt that meets the required criteria”.

-The message reportedly added that the decision was “based solely on compliance requirements” as opposed to the driver’s integrity or the validity of their experience.
+The message reportedly added that the decision was “based solely on compliance requirements,” rather than on the driver’s integrity or the validity of his experience.

-The driver said the issue was “not about the money”, but rather what they viewed as an unfair policy affecting private-hire drivers.
+The driver said the issue was “not about the money”, but rather what he viewed as an unfair policy affecting private-hire drivers.

-According to them, the current system allegedly places the burden entirely on drivers while passengers face no apparent penalties.
+According to him, the current system allegedly places the burden entirely on drivers while passengers face no apparent penalties.

-They were, however, disappointed that the company allegedly did not address the broader concerns raised about its reimbursement policy.
+However, he was disappointed that the company allegedly did not address the broader concerns he raised about its reimbursement policy.

-The driver hopes this incident will push ride-hailing platforms to review what they described as a “systemic failure” in the current claims process.
+He hopes the incident will prompt ride-hailing platforms to review what he described as a “systemic failure” in the current claims process.

 Also read: Grab driver in S’pore accused of watching porn while driving, suspended for safety lapses